bitaculous/locomotivecms-liquids/README.md

 **A package of misc liquid tags and filters.**

-This gem includes list of useful [Liquid](http://liquidmarkup.org "Liquid Templating language") blocks, tags and filters which can be all embedded in both [Wagon](https://github.com/locomotivecms/wagon "The right tool to create and modify a LocomotiveCMS website locally.") and the [LocomotiveCMS engine](https://github.com/locomotivecms/engine "The engine of LocomotiveCMS.").
+This gem includes useful [Liquid](http://liquidmarkup.org "Liquid Templating language") blocks, tags and filters which can be all embedded in both [Wagon](https://github.com/locomotivecms/wagon "The right tool to create and modify a LocomotiveCMS website locally.") and the [LocomotiveCMS engine](https://github.com/locomotivecms/engine "The engine of LocomotiveCMS.").
 Behind the scene, it uses [Solid](https://github.com/tigerlily/solid "Helpers for easily creating custom Liquid tags and block.") to write reliable and consistant liquid code.